KonstantinSchubert/pennytoken-spec/details.md

 The content provider caches in and thereby verifies the the tokens and responds to the get request.

-## Interaction between content provider and service provider
+## Interaction between content provider and mircopayment service provider